Tiger barb: In the aquarium

 The tiger barb, an active shoaling fish, is usually kept in groups of six or more.
 They are often aggressive in numbers less than five, and are known fin nippers.
 Semi aggressive fish form a pecking order in the pack which they may extend to other fish, giving them a reputation for nipping at the fins of other fish, especially if they are wounded or injured.
 They are thus not recommended for tanks with slower, more peaceful fishes such as bettas, gouramis, angelfish and others with long, flowing fins.
 They do, however, work well with many fast-moving fish such as danios, platys and most catfish.
 When in large enough groups, however, they tend to spend most of their time chasing each other and leave other species of fish alone.
 They dwell primarily at the water's mid-level.
 One of the best tankmates for the tiger barb provided there is considerable space is the clown loach, which will school with the tiger barbs and act as they do, and the tigers act as the loaches do.

 Tiger barbs do best in soft, slightly acidic water.
 The tank should be well lit with ample vegetation, about two-thirds of the tank space.
 These barbs are omnivorous, and will consume processed foods such as flakes and crisps, as well as live foods.
 They are relatively greedy with their food consumption and can become aggressive during feeding time.
 Tiger barbs seem more susceptible than other species to cottonmouth (columnaris), a bacterial infection.

-The tiger barb was also used to make genetically modified fish sold as GloFish (fluorescent colored fish).